pisuthd/react-defi-widget/README.md

 ## Features

-* Enabling on-chain token swap on React-based applications through Bancor network
+* Enabling on-chain token swap on any React-based applications through Bancor
 * Earn commission in BNT token up to 3%
 * Customizable widget attributes
 * Support of Mainnet and Ropsten
-* Adding liquidity to a pool within Bancor network and earning fee
+* Adding liquidity to a pool within Bancor and earning fee (normally ~0.1-0.3% on each trade)
-* Creating a new liquidity pool within Bancor network
+* Creating a new liquidity pool within Bancor (aka.
+List your token on decentralized exchanges for free)

 ## Install